aradianoff/recaptchacontact/README.md

       FAIL: "Oops!
 Something went wrong and we couldn't send your message."
 ```

-If you want to add your own translations of the `languages.yaml`variables or modify the existing ones you can do so by creating a `languages`folder in your `user`folder and creating a `.yaml` file for the languages you want (ex. `es.yaml`) adding the above variables to the file and changing them.
+If you want to add your own translations of the `languages.yaml`variables or modify the existing ones you can do so by creating a `languages`folder in your `user`folder and creating a `.yaml` file for the languages you want (ex. `es.yaml`) adding the above variables to the file and customizing their values.

 ## Usage